SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/Appearance/NodeDefaultSample/README.md

 #NodeCreating Sample

-This sample how to update nodes properties using node creating event.
+This sample shows how to update nodes properties using the node creating event.

 ## Prerequisites